 If an activity or event is cancelled due to an emergency, the COIP recipient may either:

 The following suggestions are not exhaustive.
-The list is meant to provide you with ideas of activities that can be done will practicing safe social distancing.
 Feel free to include any of these in your application or send us something entirely new!

 Plug In BC Support

 Fraser Basin Council staff on the Plug In BC team are able to offer limited support via email or phone.
 Support includes advice on engagement activity/event logistics, local partner search, marketing and communications, connecting with Emotive ambassadors, and connecting with the Emotive Campaign Network to share success stories.
 Support will depend on staff availability and may be deferred to the Campaign Network or an Emotive Ambassador.